lmfit/uncertainties/doc/index.rst

 .. index:: correlations; simple example

 Another strength of this package is its correct handling of correlations.
-For instance, the following quantity is always zero even if ``x`` has an uncertainty:
+For instance, the following quantity is zero even if ``x`` has an uncertainty:

   >>> x-x
   0.0